ArrakisFinance/arrakis-docs/src/text/introduction/integrations/hotAmm.md

 LPs are getting rekt by toxic order flow.
 HOT improves returns and maximizes capital efficiency for LPs, by internalizing MEV using an intent-based design.

-HOT is a first of its kind hybrid AMM design, that combines the permissionless properties of AMMs with the capital efficiency and competitive pricing of a permissioned RfQ system for that attracts intents based order flow from solvers on intents protocols like CoWSwap and UniswapX.
+HOT is a first of its kind hybrid AMM design, that combines the permissionless properties of AMMs with the capital efficiency and competitive pricing of a permissioned RfQ system that attracts intents-based orderflow from solvers on intents protocols like CoWSwap and UniswapX.

 HOT AMM is the first underlying DEX to be integrated into Arrakis Modular.
-[See Details]() of our flagship Public WETH/USDC vault on Ethereum Mainnet which deploys liquidity into HOT AMM.
+[See Details](../../arrakisModular/publicVaults.md) of our flagship Public WETH/USDC vault on Ethereum Mainnet which deploys liquidity into HOT AMM.

-Read the [Problem Statement]() that galvanizes the creation of HOT AMM
+Read the [Problem Statement](../../modules/hotAmm/problemStatement.md) that galvanizes the creation of HOT AMM

 Just want to deposit?
 Here's our [New User Interface]()